IBM/redstone/README.md

 Redstone is a Python library for interacting with IBM Cloud services.
-It's goals are to make consuming the many services easier and more consistent across the entire cloud.
+It's goals are to make consuming the many services easier and more consistent across the entire set of IBM Cloud services.

 The current state is very incomplete, as it is built as a side effect of service testing, but there are some common service clients that many people